 Clean any soiled area with a good enzymatic cleaner, puppies will be attracted back to the soiled area by the smell if not cleaned up properly.

 The best way to prevent your puppy from having accidents in the house is to supervise him constantly.
 Keep him leashed to your belt or to your chair, or place gates in doorways and closing doors to other rooms to keep your puppy in your sight.
 Once your puppy understands going outside to potty and is having fewer accidents in the house you can provide him more freedom.
 This should be done gradually over a few days or weeks.
 There shouldn’t be a sudden transition from constant supervision to no supervision.
 If your puppy has an accident when you are giving him to much freedom, go back to more supervision for a while and then try again later, eventually your puppy will be completely house trained!

 Remember that training your puppy is partly done by training yourself to watch him closely!!

-Because Toy Breeds have such a small fat reserve around their liver, they are prone to low blood sugar.
+Because puppies have such a small fat reserve around their liver, they are prone to low blood sugar.
 Although this can occur at any time, it's especially important to watch your new puppy due to his small size.